tytydraco/yessleep/out/The_House_on_the_Hill.md

 I froze completely.
 That was the most scared I had ever been.
 I felt a tear roll down my cheek as Dylan and I staring booking it up the stairs.
 I heard footsteps following behind us as we ran.
 Right as we made it to the top, I looked behind me.

-A humanoid figure crawling on all fours, with the head of a dear, and razor sharp teeth.
+A humanoid figure with the head of a dear, crab claws, and razor sharp teeth.
 Its mouth was covered in blood, and its antlers scraped against the walls as it chased us.

 I screamed in horror as we ran for the door.
 The creature let out an ear piercing screech as it leaped towards us, and we slammed the door shut.
 I heard a loud THUD as it crashed into the door and we ran as fast as we could back to my house.
 I was so scared that I didn’t care how tired my legs were.